aliciademorauk/BlogPost-WebApp/README.md

     * Ruby, check with `ruby -v` on the command line.
 Otherwise, install it [here](https://www.ruby-lang.org/en/documentation/installation/).
     * Ruby on Rails, check with `rails -v` on the command line.
 Get started with [Ruby on Rails](https://guides.rubyonrails.org/getting_started.html).
     * PostGreSQL, check with `postgresql -v` on the command line.
 Otherwise, follow instructions according to your operating system.

+  * If you plan on using the AI feature, you will need to generate an [OpenAI API key](https://platform.openai.com/api-keys) and keep itsomewhere safe (such as in a newly created `config/credentials.yml.enc`).

 ### Installation